comicrelief/component-library/src/components/Molecules/SingleMessageDS/SingleMessageDs.md

 // These will come directly via the CMS query in the proper CRcom
 // context; I've just hardcoded the actual size values from the example
-// image and focal point that focuses on the subject's face const exampleFocalPoint = {
+// image and focal point that focuses on the subject. const exampleFocalPoint = {
     rawImageWidth: 2000,
     rawImageHeight: 945,
-    focalPointX: 1450, // middle of dog and woman
+    focalPointX: 1450,
     focalPointY: 350
 };